Hitler cabinet: End of cabinet

 The last meeting of Hitler's cabinet took place on 5 February 1938.
-As the Nazi government was disintegrating at the end of the Second World War and following Hitler's death on 30 April 1945, it was succeeded by the short-lived Goebbels cabinet, which was itself replaced on 2 May by the Cabinet of Schwerin von Krosigk commonly known as the Flensburg Government.
+As the Nazi government was disintegrating at the end of World War II and following Hitler's death on 30 April 1945, it was succeeded by the short-lived Goebbels cabinet, which was itself replaced on 2 May by the Cabinet of Schwerin von Krosigk, commonly known as the Flensburg Government.

 Postwar indictment and result of prosecutions

-As part of the Reichsregierung (Reich Government) the Reich Cabinet was indicted as a criminal organisation by the International Military Tribunal.
+As part of the Reichsregierung (Reich Government), the Reich Cabinet was indicted as a criminal organisation by the International Military Tribunal.
 It was ultimately adjudged at the conclusion of the Nuremberg trials not to be a criminal organisation.

-With regard to the individual members, by the fall of the Nazi regime in May 1945 five members of the Reich Cabinet had committed suicide (Hitler, Bormann, Himmler, Goebbels, & Rust).
-Six others had already died (von Eltz-Rübenach, von Fritsch, Gürtner, Kerrl, Röhm, & Todt).
-However, 15 surviving members of the Cabinet were individually indicted and tried for war crimes by the IMT along with Martin Bormann who was tried in absentia as he was thought to be still alive.
-Eight were sentenced to death (Bormann, Hans Frank, Frick, Göring, Keitel, von Ribbentrop, Rosenberg, & Seyss-Inquart) six were imprisoned (Dönitz, Funk, Hess, von Neurath, Raeder, & Speer) and two (Schacht & von Papen) were acquitted.
+With regard to the individual members, by the fall of the Nazi regime in May 1945, five members of the Reich Cabinet had committed suicide (Hitler, Bormann, Himmler, Goebbels and Rust).
+Six others had already died (von Eltz-Rübenach, von Fritsch, Gürtner, Kerrl, Röhm and Todt).
+However, 15 surviving members of the Cabinet were individually indicted and tried for war crimes by the IMT along with Martin Bormann, who was tried in absentia as he was thought to be still alive.
+Eight were sentenced to death (Bormann, Hans Frank, Frick, Göring, Keitel, von Ribbentrop, Rosenberg and Seyss-Inquart); six were imprisoned (Dönitz, Funk, Hess, von Neurath, Raeder and Speer) and two (Schacht and von Papen) were acquitted.

-An additional four Cabinet members (Darré, Lammers, Meissner, & Schwerin von Krosigk) were tried by a US military court in the subsequent Ministries Trial; all but Meissner were convicted and imprisoned.
+An additional four Cabinet members (Darré, Lammers, Meissner and Schwerin von Krosigk) were tried by a US military court in the subsequent Ministries Trial; all but Meissner were convicted and imprisoned.
 One (Schlegelberger) was tried in the Judges' Trial and imprisoned.
 One (Karl Hermann Frank) was tried by a Czech court and sentenced to death.
-Another five (Backe, von Blomberg, von Brauchitsch, Seldte, & Thierack) died in Allied custody before being brought to trial.
-Finally, the remaining cabinet members, including some of those acquitted in the Allied trials, were brought before special German denazification courts which categorised their level of guilt and determined whether punishment was warranted.
-Among those convicted under this process were Hierl, von Papen, and Schacht.
+Another five (Backe, von Blomberg, von Brauchitsch, Seldte and Thierack) died in Allied custody before being brought to trial.
+Finally, the remaining cabinet members, including some of those acquitted in the Allied trials, were brought before special German denazification courts, which categorised their level of guilt and determined whether punishment was warranted.
+Among those convicted under this process were Hierl, von Papen and Schacht.